devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Cluster-Arch-Install-Config-RBAC/RBAC-Authentication-ClientCert-users.md

 - Subject
 The user, groups, and serviceaccount that wants to access a resource.
 Calls to the API server with a user need to be authenticated.
 Users and groups are not stored in etcd, the Kubernetes database, and are meant for processes running outside of the cluster.
-Service accounts exists as objects in Kubernetes and are used by processes running inside of the cluster
+Service accounts exists as objects in Kubernetes and are used by processes running inside of the cluster.

 - Resource
 The Kubernetes API resource type (e.g., a Deployment,secrets,confgimaps,pods or node)